ajand2003/Geoguesser/FINALREPORT.md

 *Similar CNN Architecture*   [source](https://developersbreach.com/convolution-neural-network-deep-learning/)

 # Results and Discussion
+## Initial Model
 Before training the model, we performed feature reduction by applying PCA to keep the 20 most prevalent features for each image.
 After running PCA, we trained the model over 10 epochs and received a training accuracy of 96% for the final epoch.

 ![Epoch Training Data](Training_Accuracy.png)

-Once the model was trained, we tested the model with a total of 500 images and received a testing accuracy of 28%.
+Once the model was trained, we tested the model with a total of 500 images and received a testing accuracy of 28.2%.

 ![Country Labels](Labels.png)
 ![ML Metrics](Analysis.png)